Summand-injectivity of interval covers and monotonicity of interval resolution global dimensions: Monotonicity on interval resolution global dimension

 \subsection{Application to interval resolution dimensions}

 In this section, we study the interval resolution global dimension over a given poset, and prove Theorem \ref{thm:monotone subposet}.

 Let $P$ be a finite poset and $k[P]$ the incidence algebra of $P$.
 Recall that every full subposet is completely determined by its elements.
 Thus, giving a set of pairwise orthogonal primitive idempotents of $k[P]$ is equivalent to giving a full subposet of $P$.
 Under this correspondence, we further obtain an isomorphism $ek[P]e \cong k[P']$ of $k$-algebras for any full subposet $P'\subseteq P$ and the corresponding idempotent $e:=\sum_{x\in P'} e_x$.
-In fact, we can see it by a description of incidence algebras as matrix algebras.

 Now, we fix a full subposet $P'$ of $P$ and $e:=\sum_{x\in P'}e_x$ such that $ek[P]e\cong k[P']$ as in the previous paragraph.
 In this situation, there is an adjoint triple

 given in Section \ref{sec:idempotent}, where we set $\res:=\res_e$, $\iind := \iind_e$ and $\coind := \coind_e$.
 In addition, we obtain the functor $\Theta:=\Theta_e$ defined in \eqref{fun-Theta}.
 We will check that $\res$ and $\Theta$ satisfy Assumption \ref{niceFun} with respect to the interval-decomposable modules, which shows Theorem~\ref{thm:monotone subposet} by Theorem~\ref{thm:monotone}.